Standardized: Brazilian pepper tree

-The pink peppercorn can be used in the same fashion as any peppercorn and It goes particularly well with vegetables, poultry, and fish.
+The pink peppercorn can be used in the same fashion as any peppercorn and goes particularly well with vegetables and some proteins.

 The sweet and spicy flavor has become a recent favorite of chefs all over the world.
 Its taste is often described as a fruity, making it a wonderful complement for fruit sauces, vinaigrettes, and even desserts.
 It has also been used as an ingredient in some Chilean wines, and as a flavoring in syrups.
 It should not be confused with its close relative, Schinus molle, which is poisonous.

 Our bottled organic whole pink peppercorns are packaged in a clear glass bottle with a built-in grinder top.
 4 oz., 8 oz., and 1 lb. peppercorns are packaged in clear resealable plastic bags.

 Consumption of the fruit should not exceed small amounts for use as a spice.